 ON THE ONE HAND, IT SHOWS THE GROWTH OF THE ORGANIZATION, AND ON THE OTHER HAND, IT IS SAD THAT THE IDEA AND SPARK GET SOMEHOW LOST.
-WHEN THERE ARE DISCUSSIONS OF SUCH LEVEL, THE FUSE, THE ENERGY OF THE ACTIVISTS DECREASE, WHO ARE ALL UNITED BY ONE COMMON GOAL - THE IMPROVEMENT OF THE OUALITY OF LIFE OF PEOPLE WE REPRESENT IN OUR COUNTRIES.
+WHEN THERE ARE DISCUSSIONS OF SUCH LEVEL, THE FUSE, THE ENERGY OF THE ACTIV-ISTS DECREASE, WHO ARE ALL UNITED BY ONE COMMON GOAL - THE IMPROVE-MENT OF THE QUALITY OF LIFE OF PEOPLE WE REPRESENT IN OUR COUNTRIES.

-Interview with Vladimir Zhovtiak, conducted on 30 March, 2018 in Kyiv
+Interview with Vladimir Zhovtiak, conducted on 30 March, 2018 in Kyiv programmes.

-The scope of the work, including the spheres in which ECUO acts have expanded over time and the process continues to this day.
-The number of strategic initiatives has increased during the last ten years; more programmes confirmed are covering more countries in the region; and ECUO is also started integrating adolescents living with HIV/AIDS into its programmes.
 Focusing special attention on HIV-positive adolescents and creating the regional group of parents and guardians, who raise HIV-positive children, is a bright example of expansion of ECUO activities and target groups.
 Later on, ECUO has been expanding its outreach and discussion targets into HIV-related aging issues.
-In the near future, the first meeting of people aging with HIV is planned to take place.
+In the near future, the first meeting of people aging with HIV is planned to take place.15